jamieweavis/contribution/README.md

 Type: `Function`

 Callback function to handle the returned data.
-Returns a `data` object with `contributions` and `streak` properties.
+Returns a `data` object with `contributions`, `currentStreak` and `bestStreak` properties.

 ###### enableCors